spinnaker/spinnaker.github.io/setup/install/environment.md

 #### Install local dependancies

-Ensure that the following are installed on your system
+Ensure that the following are installed on your system:

 * git
 * curl